MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/intro-maker-portal.md

 Extend the functionality of your apps by performing these tasks:

-- Manage entities, option sets, and data integration in [Common Data Service for Apps](../common-data-service/data-platform-intro.md).
+- Manage entities, option sets, and data integration in [Common Data Service](../common-data-service/data-platform-intro.md).
 - Configure business logic in [Microsoft Flow](https://docs.microsoft.com/flow/getting-started).
 - Author, package, and maintain [solutions](../../developer/common-data-service/introduction-solutions.md).